SalaryExit India

 Last updated: Methodology & calculator assumptions

-CTC, gross, and in-hand are different lenses
+CTC, gross, and in-hand: three different lenses

 How to read an offer letter like a practitioner